Last updated: July 17th, 2023

 Whether you’re Lance Armstrong or Lance Armstrong’s grandma, everyone’s effective speed is surprisingly similar in the city.

-The typical Dutch cyclist rides at just under 8 mph, but we’ll push that quite a bit higher, to 12 mph, since we in North America have sparser cycle traffic and generally sportier bicycles.
+The typical Dutch cyclist rides at just under 8 mph.
+We in North America have sparser cycle traffic and generally sportier bicycles, so for the sake of discussion, let’s bump that number quite a bit higher, to 12 mph..

 But in real life, you don’t actually go a steady 12 mph.